wikimedia/mediawiki/docs/database.md

 ## Query groups

 MediaWiki supports database query groups, a way to indicate a preferred group of database hosts to use for a given query.
 Query groups are only supported for connections to child (non-primary) databases, making them only viable for read operations.
 It should be noted that using query groups does not _guarantee_ a given group of hosts will be used, but rather that the query prefers such group.
-Making use of query groups can be benficial in many cases.
+Making use of query groups can be beneficial in many cases.

 One benefit is a reduction of cache misses.
 Directing reads for a category of queries (e.g. all logging queries) to a given host can result in more deterministic and faster performing queries.